carpentries-incubator/hpc-intro/index.md

 This workshop is an introduction to using high-performance computing systems effectively.
 We obviously can't cover every case or give an exhaustive course on parallel programming in just two days' of teaching time.
-However, this workshop is instead intended to give students a good introduction and overview of the tools available and how to use them effectively.
+Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

 By the end of this workshop, students will know how to: